Peruvallanallur: Emigration

 In the last 8–10 years, residents have been moving out of the village to Trichy, a large city with better job opportunities in non-agricultural industries.
 Because of this, the village's population is quite low, and agricultural production has fallen.

+The 2011 census tabulated a population of 1700 persons in West Peruvalanallur and 3,870 persons in East Peruvalanallur totalling 5,570 persons.
+The 1981 census counted 5,094 persons in Peruvalanallur.